Q: How many Jewish students are there on campus?

 Q: What is Shabbat like at MIT?

-A: MIT Hillel provides three services -- Reform, Conservative, and Orthodox -- on Friday evenings before students join together for one communal Shabbat dinner.
+A: MIT Hillel provides Shabbat services on Friday evenings before students join together for one communal Shabbat dinner.
 Special themed Shabbats include Faculty Shabbat and Bring a Friend Shabbat.
 Occasionally there are even special guest speakers or comedians.
 Shabbat continues on Saturday morning with Orthodox services, followed by lunch and board games.

 Q: Can I come to Shabbat if I’m not an MIT student?